clockspot/master-clock/README.md

 * **Make settings file** `settings.py` as a copy of `settings-sample.py`, and modify to suit.
 Other instructions within (e.g. file permissions).
 * **Set up the moving-coil meter.** If you like, replace or modify the dial with a seconds scale (on a 3VDC meter scale, each 0.5V corresponds to 10 seconds).
 Run `calibrate-meter.py` to find good calibration points – that is, find the input values that make the needle point to N seconds on the scale.
 At minimum, you need a point at the max end of the scale (59 seconds), but as your meter probably won't have a perfectly linear response, you can pick more points along the scale as needed to fine-tune it.
 * **Build the amplifier circuit** ([example](http://www.instructables.com/id/Make-an-Atom-Synchronised-Clock-from-a-1950s-Slav/)) and attach to your clock.
 Run `calibrate-clock.py` to tell master-clock what time the clock is displaying.
 If you don't have one yet, you can connect an LED+resistor in its place for testing.
 Run `test-clock.py` to test impulses of various lengths to the clock pin.
-* Run the script, directly or at startup.
+* Run the script, e.g. `./master-clock.py`, directly or at startup.
 It will detach from the shell and run as a daemon.
-For now, stop it via e.g. `pkill -f master-clock`.
+No start/stop service controls just yet; for now, stop it via e.g. `pkill -f master-clock`.
 * The meter will display as follows:
   * Daemon not running: 0s
   * *[TODO]* No network connection: 10s